mazwat/mazwat.github.io/making-circuits-lm.md

 We're going to put a switch in there to allow a user to control the flow from the battery to the LED.
 To turn it on and off.

 In this example we are going to change the configuration slightly by including a breadboard.
-A breadboard is essentially a set of rails that conduct the power through channels either **horizontally** or **vertically** depending on the rail.
+A breadboard is essentially a set of rails in a board that conduct the power through channels either **horizontally** or **vertically** depending on the rail.
+The rails have plugholes so that components and jumper leads can be plugged in.
 See the image below to see how this occurs on the board:

 ![Breadboard](images/tc-breadboard.png)
 *fig 5. - Rails on a Breadboard*